craftcms/docs/docs/commerce/3.x/adding-to-and-updating-the-cart.md

 </form>
 ```

-While using multi-add the same rules apply for updating a quantity vs. adding to cart, based on the uniquessness of the options `signature` and `purchasableId`.
+While using multi-add, the same rules apply whether you’re updating a quantity or adding to cart: the uniqueness of the line item is based on the `optionsSignature` attribute, which is a hash that line item’s `options`.

 As shown in the example above, a unique index key is required to group the purchasable ID to its related `notes` and `options` and `qty` param.
 Using `{{ loop.index }}` is an easy way to do this.